devshawn/node-image-manipulator/README.md

 [![Dependency Status](https://david-dm.org/devshawn/node-image-manipulator/status.svg)](https://david-dm.org/devshawn/node-image-manipulator/status.svg)
 <br />

 A small node server which manipulates images it receives for use in a Docker demonstration.
+To set manipulation modes for the server, visit the [modes](MODES.md) page.

 ## Standalone Server